 “Farmed animals are in dire need of litigation on their behalf because they make up the largest number of animals that we interact with, are subjected to outrageously horrific conditions, and yet have the fewest legal protections of any animals,” Winders said.
 Winders notes that compared with all other animals U.S. citizens interact with—including those used for research, entertainment, to make clothing, and for companionship—farmed animals comprise 98% of human-animal interactions.

 “The vast majority of these animals live their short lives in virtually unregulated, factory-style facilities where they are intensively confined and subjected to routine mutilations such as de-breaking, de-toeing, tail docking, and more—all without anesthesia,” adds Winders.

-Students will be involved in every aspect of litigation, including appearing in court on behalf of animals.
-“Students will leave the clinic with a solid litigation foundation, including experience in assessing the merits and implications of potential lawsuits on behalf of animals and then zealously litigating the strongest cases,” said Pamela Frasch, Associate Dean and executive director of Center for Animal Law Studies (CALS).
+Students are involved in every aspect of litigation, including appearing in court on behalf of animals.
+“Students leave the clinic with a solid litigation foundation, including experience in assessing the merits and implications of potential lawsuits on behalf of animals and then zealously litigating the strongest cases,” said Pamela Frasch, Associate Dean and executive director of Center for Animal Law Studies (CALS).

-The clinic will be limited to six students per academic year.
+The clinic is limited to six students per academic year.

 * * *

 For more than a quarter century, Lewis & Clark Law School has been the vanguard of animal law.
 Center for Animal Law (CALS) was launched a decade ago and offers the most extensive animal law curriculum in the world, with over 25 individual courses in animal law, as well as an Animal Law Certificate and the world’s only master of laws (LL.M.) in Animal Law.
 CALS is home to the Animal Law Review, the first legal journal devoted exclusively to animal law, L&C SALDF, the first student animal law organization, the world’s longest-running animal law academic conference, and the world’s first and only Dean of Animal Law.